 The following historical and demographic factors have shown a high association for the disease:

 - Family history is a definite risk factor.

-- Between 10-20% of people with glaucoma have a positive family history.
+- A significant percentage of people with glaucoma have a positive family history.

 - Increasing age

 - Race, particularly African American

 In addition to elevated IOP, the following eye conditions have been implicated as risk factors for developing glaucoma:

 - Congenital abnormalities (abnormalities present from birth): The underlying cause of glaucoma may be from congenital variations in the eye, especially in the appearance of the optic nerve.

 - Onetime trauma to the eye or prior eye surgery: This may indicate that the optic nerve damage is not progressive but may have been because of an isolated incident.
 The key is whether any progression occurs.